Furnace Repair Checklist

-- With one hand, quickly turn the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and get in touch with a professional from Dial One Mears Air Conditioning & Heating Inc at 602-832-7808 quickly.
+- With one hand, quickly turn the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with a professional from Dial One Mears Air Conditioning & Heating Inc at 602-832-7808 quickly.

 Regardless of your furnace’s age or brand, it has at least one ordinary wall switch located on or by it.

 - Make certain the switch is flipped up in the “on” position.
 If it was turned off, anticipate your furnace could take up to five minutes to turn on.
 (If you’re unsure where to find your furnace, check your basement, garage or utility closet.
 It could also be in a crawl space or attic.)

 3. Put in a New Air Filter